alpha027/Paramagnetics/README.md

 ## Features

+- Elementary magnets: Cubic and spherical magnets
+- Easy and seamless workflow using a JSON parameter file
 - [Modern CMake practices](https://pabloariasal.github.io/2018/02/19/its-time-to-do-cmake-right/)
 - Suited for single header libraries and projects of any scale
 - Clean separation of library and executable code